ChrisDJ07/CSC173-DeepCV-Janiola/README.md

 This project successfully demonstrated that **transfer learning with YOLOv8 enables rapid development of specialized coin detection systems** for Philippine currency.
 Key accomplishments:

-1. ✅ Created first public Philippine coin detection dataset (263 images, 954 coins).
+1. ✅ Created one of the first public Philippine coin detection dataset (263 images, 954 coins).
-2. ✅ Achieved 99.4% mAP@0.5 on test set (+61.8% vs. COCO baseline).
+2. ✅ Achieved 98.8% mAP@0.5 on test set (+94.3% vs. COCO baseline).
 3. ✅ Deployed real-time inference (435 FPS GPU, 11 FPS CPU).
 4. ✅ Implemented post-processing for coin counting and value computation.
 5. ✅ Comprehensive evaluation with per-class metrics and speed benchmarks.